 With recovery and addiction there are no quick fixes, and usually the family suffers just as much as the addict.
-But at the end of the day, substance abuse is treatable.
-If your kid gets the help they need, the whole family can recover together.

 FIRST INDICATOR—PHYSICAL APPEARANCE